 For St. Patrick’s Day, bangers and mash with Guinness gravy is my go to meal.
-It’s an easy recipe that comes together quick and cleans up quicker.
-We start with Irish style bangers, stack them on some thick creamy mashed potatoes, then pour a rich, flavorful Guinness gravy over the top.
+It’s an easy, comfort food recipe that comes together quick and cleans up fast.
+Start with thick creamy mashed potatoes, add some Irish or British style bangers, then top it all off with a rich, flavorful Guinness gravy.
 Serve with your favorite spicy mustard and don’t forget the pint of Guinness!
-It’s easy to see why this bangers and mash has become my one of my favorite comfort foods.
-Read on for some tips and tricks for smooth gravy and slightly lumpy mashed potatoes.
+It’s easy to see why this bangers and mash has become my one of my readers’ favorites.

-St. Patrick’s Day is on us once again, so it’s time to dust off this recipe for Guinness gravy and turn your basic bangers and mash into something worthy of a celebration.
-Not that putting Guinness in your gravy recipe isn’t enough of a reason to celebrate, but on St. Patrick’s Day it tastes even better.
+St. Patrick’s Day is upon us once again, so it’s time to dust off this recipe for Guinness gravy and turn your basic bangers and mash into something worthy of a celebration.
+Not that bangers and mash isn’t enough of a reason to celebrate, but on St. Patrick’s Day it tastes even better with Guinness.

-If you want to make your own sausages, try this Irish Sausage recipe from Kitchen Dreaming.
+If you want to make your own sausages from scratch, try this Irish Sausage recipe from Kitchen Dreaming.

-- Cut all potatoes into the same size, so that they cook more evenly.
+- Cut the potatoes into roughly the same sized chunks, so that they cook more evenly.

 - If you are working with pre-cooked sausages, cut your potatoes into 1/2″ chunks to make them cook faster.

-- If you are using raw sausages try cutting the potatoes into 1″ chunks to make them cook a little slower, so that you don’t have cold potatoes.
+- If you are using raw sausages try cutting the potatoes into 1″ chunks to make them cook a little slower, and getting everything done at the same time.

 - Skins are optional.
 Keep them on if you want, peel them if you want.
 Either way, give your potatoes a good clean with a soft bristled brush to remove any dirt and be sure to cut out any eyes or imperfections.

-stirring whisking as it boils and thickens.
-If left to sit and keep warm, a skin may for on the top, but it is easily incorporated back into the gravy with a little bit of whisking.
+Cover and keep warm on a very low flame.
+A skin may form on the top, but it can be easily incorporated back into the gravy with a little bit of whisking.

 RECOMMENDED KITCHEN TOOLS